tempoxyz/tempo-foundry/README.md

 ## Installation

-Note: Tempo Foundry is installed through the standard upstream `foundryup` using the `-n tempo` flag, no separate installer is required.
+Tempo's Foundry fork is installed through the standard upstream `foundryup` using the `-n tempo` flag, no separate installer is required.

 Getting started is very easy: